 True demand investigation – Conducting demand investigation using interpolated doses required to achieve desired chlorine residual concentrations.
 Residual is measured at 2 minutes of contact time to obtain initial demand and then at 30 minutes of contact time to emulate contact tank hydraulic residence times.
 This demand investigation is run twice to obtain duplicate results and ensure adequate QA/QC.

 Results of the two chlorine demand tests are presented in Table 2-10 and Table 2-11.
-Results indicate that the initial demand (2-minute contact time) consumes the majority of the chlorine.
+Results confirm that the initial demand (2-minute contact time) consumes the majority of the chlorine.
 The resultant total residual chlorine after 30 minutes of contact time was expected based on the target residual.
-However, the dose to achieve the same target residual varied greatly between the two days and demand investigation 2 required an average 39% higher dose, indicative of the variable CCT influent quality.
+However, the dose to achieve the same target residual varied significantly between the two days and demand investigation 2 required an average 39% higher dose, indicative of the variable CCT influent quality.
 Figure 2-7 and Figure 2-8 show the demand difference between the two investigations.
 Influent bacterial concentrations of fecal coliforms during the sample day of investigations 1 and 2 were on the order of 103 and 104 MPN/100mL respectively.

 2.5.3.4 Particle Size Distribution

-Particle size distribution (PSD) was conducted at Particle Technology Labs using Single Particle Optical Sensing (SPOS) technology.
+Particle size distribution (PSD) can impact disinfection effectiveness by screening bacteria within the solids particle from the effects of the disinfectant, in this case chlorine.
+Studies have shown that effluents with larger PSDs, can require higher disinfectant dose or longer contact time in order to maintain the same level of inactivation as effluents with smaller PSDs.
+PSD analysis was conducted at Particle Technology Labs using Single Particle Optical Sensing (SPOS) technology.
 This analysis was conducted on two separate sampling days on aeration tank effluent.
 PSD provides information on solids size distributions which can give insight into bulking sludge or changes in solids sizes that may affect disinfection.

 The distribution of solids sizes by % volume is presented in Figure 2-9.
 The results for the first particle size sampling event (July 13, day 8) shows a large fraction of particles between 20 and 200 µm with the distribution skewed heavily towards the larger particles in that range.
 This trend is consistent on the second particle size sampling event (July 15, day 10) as shown in Figure 2-10.